 Further basis for the preparation of the financial statement

-The Group financial statements were compiled on the basis of historical deemed costs, with the exception of revaluation of some financial assets and liabilities.
+The Group financial statement was prepared on the basis of historical acquisition or production cost with the exception of the revaluation of certain financial assets and liabilities.

-Numerous new IFRS standards, amendments and interpretations of existing IFRS standards were published and became effective for financial years starting on 1 January 2015 or later.
-The following new or revised IFRS standards or interpretations are of importance to the LLB Group:
+Numerous new IFRS standards, as well as amendments and interpretations of existing IFRS standards, were published and became effective for financial years starting on 1 January 2016 or later.
+The following new or revised IFRS standards or interpretations are of importance for the LLB Group:

 - IFRS 16 “Leasing” – The new standard regulates the recognition and disclosure of leasing contracts.
 Leasing contracts are understood to be contracts that convey the right to use an asset for a period of time in exchange for a consideration.
 This can be, for example, the leasing of premises or equipment.
 The IFRS 16 contains no material threshold values for when a leasing contract is to be recognised as an asset, rather all substantial leasing contracts are basically to be entered in the accounts.
-The entering of leasing contracts in the financial accounts leads to a balance sheet extension, which basically has a negative impact on the regulatory required equity and also on the corresponding regulatory key figures, such as the tier 1 ratio.
+However options exist for short-term leasing terms (shorter than 12 months) and for low-value assets.
+The entering of leasing contracts in the financial accounts leads to a balance sheet extension, which basically has a negative impact on the regulatory required equity and also on the corresponding regulatory key figures, such as the Tier 1 ratio.
 The standard comes into effect on 1 January 2019.
+An earlier implementation is possible, but the LLB Group will not do so.
+It will be applied retrospectively, either completely or in a modified form.
 The effects of these changes on the LLB Group’s financial reporting are currently being analysed.

 Use of estimates in the preparation of financial statements

-The IFRS contains guidelines, which require the LLB Group to make estimates and assumptions when preparing the consolidated financial statement.
-Goodwill, intangible assets, pension plans, and fair value measurements for financial instruments are all areas, which leave large scope for estimate judgments.
+The IFRS contains guidelines which require the LLB Group to make estimates and assumptions when preparing the consolidated financial statement.
+Allowances for credit loss risks, goodwill, intangible assets, provisions for legal and litigation risks, fair value conditions for financial instruments and value adjustments for pension plans are all areas which leave large scope for estimate judgments.
 Assumptions and estimates made in theses areas could be substantial to the financial statement.
-Explanations regarding this point are shown under note 19, note 36, and note 41.
+Explanations regarding this point are shown under notes 13, 19, 26, 34 and 40.

 2.2 Consolidation policies